illerrobb/Obsidian-MindTask/README.md

 those folders automatically before writing the board file.

 You can configure the colors shown in the context menu from the plugin settings.
-Each color can optionally be paired with a label such as `urgent` or `priority:: lowest`.
-When a task contains that tag or metadata field, the node is automatically colored.
+Each color can optionally be paired with a label used for automatic coloring.
+Use `#tag` to match a tag or `field:: value` to match a metadata field.
+For example `#next` or `priority:: high` will color matching tasks.

 ## License